syncthing/docs/advanced/folder-sync-ownership.rst

 POSIX implementation
 --------------------

-Syncthing records both the numberical UID and GID for a file and the corresponding user and group names, when they are known.
+Syncthing records both the numerical UID and GID for a file and the corresponding user and group names, when they are known.
 When applying ownership Syncthing will first attempt to look up a local user or group with the given name, and if that fails it will fall back to the numerical UID and